XOW Logo

 Mars Attacks {Comic Books} Disclose

-Note: Series continues in Mars Attacks (Topps, 1995 series) #1.
-Reprinted in Mars Attacks Graphic Album (Topps, 1994 series) #[nn].
+Note: Every issue of the series is a flip book with the same indicia on the inside front/back covers and price tags and numbering on each side.
+Series continues in Mars Attacks (Topps, 1995 series) #1.
+Collected in Mars Attacks Graphic Album (Topps, 1994 series) #[nn].

 1994 - 5